dten/CouldntMatchTypeRepro/README.md

 ## This project does not compile since Stackage changed to GHC 8.2.1

+Results for different stacakges for running `stack test` :

 ```
 resolver: nightly-2017-07-31 # does not work
 resolver: nightly-2017-07-25 # works